Ramón C. Cortines School of Visual and Performing Arts: History

 When the school opened on September 9, 2009, it was known as Central Los Angeles High School #9.
 Suzanne Blake was its first principal.
 In June 2011, the school board renamed the school in honor of former school district superintendent Ramón C. Cortines.
 As of 2014, it has been unofficially called Grand Arts High School, Cloud 9, Number 9, and most frequently VAPA.

+In 2013, the principal of La Guardia High School of Music, Arts, and Performing Arts, Kim Bruno, left New York to become the school's new principal.
+While she has since left, there is no denying the mark she left on the school, including the community name change from VAPA to Grand Arts.
+Additionally, she was part of the school's restructuring, which included reducing the number of performances per year in favor of creating fewer but higher quality performances.

 The school has been featured in several commercials, films, and photo shoots.
 In 2015, the school released a music video called "Dream It!
 Do It!", directed and choreographed by Debbie Allen.
 The video was produced and conceived by the school's principal, Kim Bruno.
 "Dream It!
 Do It!" featured Grand Arts and Debbie Allen Dance Academy students showcasing the importance of the arts in the Los Angeles community.

 Kenneth Martinez, the school's first founding Administrator, rose to become Principal in 2015 until 2019.

 Norman Isaacs, the school's former principal, resigned in protest over what he termed inadequate funding for the school.

 Past productions at Grand Arts include the Dance Academy's yearly spring dance concert, annual musicales by the Music Academy, Hairspray, Once on This Island, In The Heights, Joe Turner's Come and Gone, Noises Off, The Glass Menagerie, Steel Magnolias, Twilight: Los Angeles 1992, One Flew Over the Cuckoo's Nest, Hello Dolly, Guys and Dolls, Dreamgirls, The Crucible where the school traveled and performed at the Edinburgh Fringe Festival in 2011, Peter Pan, and the school's inaugural production of La Llorona (an Aztec version of Medea).

 In addition to the wide range season, five visual art exhibitions are produced by the Visual Arts Academy each school year, 2-4 Concerts, 2 Dance Exhibitions, and at least 1 Media Arts Exhibitions.

+The school has also been the site of film shoots and pop up concerts.
+In 2013, the campus was used in reshoots for the Divergent film.
+In 2017, Katy Perry used the campus to hold a secret pop up concert.

+Though the school was established in 2009, it has seen it's fair share of controversy.
+In addition to having four principals in 4 years, a favored science teacher was removed from class for mysterious reasons in 2014, causing a school wide protest; a student was cited for a dress code violation that lead to a district wide review of dress code rules after a school protest; and a previous assistant principal was arrested in 2022 on allegations of sexual violence against a minor.